 Dunbrody House Hotel is also a great choice for those looking for that extra special dining experience.
 Well known chef Kevin Dundon has built up a reputation for serving the finest of modern Irish cuisine.
 Reservations essential.
 Full dinner menu.

-The Strand Tavern, Roches Traditional Pub and Fort Conan Hotel are all village centre pub/restaurants, just 2 minutes walk from Seashells B&B. They serve exceptionally good food, all freshly cooked on the premises, with the guaranteed choice of seafood always available.
+The Strand, Roches Traditional Pub and Fort Conan Hotel are all village centre pub/restaurants, just 2 minutes walk from Seashells B&B. They serve exceptionally good food, all freshly cooked on the premises, with the guaranteed choice of seafood always available.
 There are also several take-away chip shops, pizzeria and cafes in the village, so you will be spoilt for choice while staying at SeaShells B&B.

 An impressive stately mansion which holds a commanding position on the Hook Peninsula.
 It’s bleak and exposed location add to the ghostly stories which have made Loftus Hall famous.
-The house is open for tours, has a coffee shop, operates bicycle rental and is well worth a visit.

 The oldest lighthouse in Europe, situated on the tip of the Hook Peninsula.
 This area of natural beauty attracts thousands of visitors, it is very tranquil and serene in summer and extremely wild and treacherous during the winter.
 Tours of the lighthouse are available.
 A visitors centre and coffee shop.
 Cliff top walk from Lighthouse to Slade is a must….you wont get much closer to nature.